novalis78/btc-mars-bridge/README.md

 btc-mars-swap
 ```

-### Swap Workflow for a Service Provider (Owner of MarsCoin)
+### Swap Workflow for a Service Provider (Owner of Marscoin)

 1. **Initiate a new swap**
-   - Enter your Bitcoin and MarsCoin addresses
+   - Enter your Bitcoin and Marscoin addresses
-   - Enter customer's Bitcoin and MarsCoin addresses
+   - Enter customer's Bitcoin and Marscoin addresses
-   - Specify Bitcoin amount (in satoshis) and MarsCoin amount
+   - Specify Bitcoin amount (in satoshis) and Marscoin amount
-   - The system will generate Bitcoin and MarsCoin HTLC addresses
+   - The system will generate Bitcoin and Marscoin HTLC addresses

-2. **Fund the MarsCoin HTLC**
+2. **Fund the Marscoin HTLC**
-   - Send MarsCoin to the generated MarsCoin HTLC address
+   - Send Marscoin to the generated Marscoin HTLC address
    - Wait for the customer to send Bitcoin to the Bitcoin HTLC address

 3. **Verify funding**